PNNL-CompBio/MPNST-PDX-MT/EXACT-pipeline/README.md

 Dependencies can be installed by running installDependencies.R

 ### Single and combo drug measurements
-These data are currently being analyzed in our [drugViability](EXACT-pipeline/drugViability/) directory.
+These data are currently being analyzed in our [drugViability](drugViability/) directory.

 ### Single drug transcriptional response
-These data are currently being analyzed in our [RNAseq](EXACT-pipeline/RNAseq/) directory.
+These data are currently being analyzed in our [RNAseq](RNAseq/) directory.

-### Single drug proteomic response
+### Supplementary table compilation
-These data are currently be analyzed in our [proteomics](proteomics/) directory.
+Supplementary table 2: suppTable2Compilation.R